 Homemade Rice Crackers Senbei

 Making Japanese snacks homemade is so easy!
-And so much healthier than a bag of potato chips.
+And a much healthier option than a bag of potato chips.
 Here’s all you need for a tasty rice cracker snack:

 • Rice flour: This is the main ingredient.
 Look for glutinous rice flour, also known as mochiko.
-It’s found in Asian markets.
+Look for this in Asian markets or grocery stores.

 • White rice: You’ll need to start with cooked short-grain rice.